mehulagg/gitlab/doc/development/agent/routing.md

 #### Implementation schema

-`HandleTunnelConnection()` is called with the server-side interface of the reverse tunnel.
-It registers the connection and blocks, waiting for a request to proxy through the connection.
+`HandleTunnel()` is called with the server-side interface of the reverse tunnel.
+It registers the tunnel and blocks, waiting for a request to proxy through it.

-`HandleIncomingConnection()` is called with the server-side interface of the incoming connection.
-It registers the connection and blocks, waiting for a matching tunnel to proxy the connection through.
+The tunnel is found using `FindTunnel()` method of the `Connection registry`.
+It blocks, waiting for a matching tunnel to proxy the connection through.

+`ForwardStream()` is called on the matching tunnel with the server-side interface of the incoming connection.
+It proxy the connection through the tunnel.

 After it has two connections that match, `Connection registry` starts bi-directional data streaming: